EXP-code/EXP/Paper/paper/paper.md

 such complexities but robust links to fundamental theoretical explanations are still missing.

-Basis Function Expansions (BFE) represent fields as a linear combination of orthogonal functions.
+Basis Function Expansions (BFEs) represent fields as a linear combination of orthogonal functions.
 BFEs are particularly well-suited for studies of perturbations from equilibrium, such as the evolution of a galaxy.
 For any galaxy simulation, a biorthogonal BFE can fully represent the density, potential and forces by time series of coefficients.
 The coefficients have physical meaning: they represent the gravitational potential energy in a given function.
-The variation the function coefficients in time encodes the dynamical evolution.
+The variation of the function coefficients in time encodes the dynamical evolution.
-The representation of simulation data by BFE results in huge compression of the information in the dynamical fields; for example, 1.5 TB of phase space data enumerating the positions and velocities of millions of particles becomes 200 MB of coefficient data!
+The representation of simulation data by BFEs results in huge compression of the information in the dynamical fields.
+For example, 1.5 TB of phase space data enumerating the positions and velocities of millions of particles becomes 200 MB of coefficient data!